 For immigrants, length of time spent living in the US is associated with the adoption of new lifestyle and health behaviors as well as a higher risk of becoming overweight or obese.
-136,137,138 Initially, immigrants enjoy better health outcomes than their US peers, but this trend tends to diminish with length of residence or degree of acculturation.
-After controlling for a range of factors such as ethnicity, socioeconomic status, television viewing, and physical activity, "... first-generation immigrant children, overall, had 26% lower odds of obesity than native-born children."
+Initially, immigrants enjoy better health outcomes than their US peers, but this trend tends to diminish with length of residence or degree of acculturation.
+After controlling for a range of factors such as ethnicity, socioeconomic status, television viewing, and physical activity, "...first-generation immigrant children, overall, had 26% lower odds of obesity than native-born children."
 When compared with their US-born peers, studies have found that immigrant children and adolescents across ethnic groups tend to have significantly healthier dietary patterns, lower calorie and fat intake, and spend less time viewing television.
-136 Physical activity is an exception, as foreign-born children tend to be less physically active.
-140 new and targeted approaches are needed among immigrant children to prevent their progression toward obesity in succeeding generations.
+Physical activity is an exception, as foreign-born children tend to be less physically active.